mever-team/FairBench/docs/topics/reports.md

 max_abs_across_branches = fb.reduce(report, fb.budget, expand=fb.ratio, transform=fb.abs)
 ```

+!!! tip
-:warning: You will typically want to perform custom reductions on
+    You will typically want to perform custom reductions on
-an *accreport* or on manually generated reports for some non-fairness-related
+    an *accreport* or on manually generated reports for
-evaluation measures.
-You can then combine the outcome of some reductions
+    some base evaluation measures.
+Combine the
+    outcome of several reductions for better understanding.
-to provide a holistic view.

 Recuction creates new reports that comprise only one branch.
 The branch's name is dynamically derived by parameters